Tuminha/spotai/README.md

 # Presentation Generator

 The Presentation Generator is an application powered by the GPT3.5 language model.
-It allows users to create presentations by simply providing a topic.
+It allows users to create presentation scripts by simply providing a topic.
 The application utilizes the LangChain framework for developing language model-powered applications.<br>
 <!-- ![The app](presentation-generator.mp4) -->